Robin Hood's Delight

-Robin Hood's Delight is Child ballad 136.
+Robin Hood's Delight (Roud 3986, Child 136) is an English folk song.
 It is a story in the Robin Hood canon which has survived as, among other forms, a late seventeenth-century English broadside ballad, and is one of several ballads about the medieval folk hero that form part of the Child ballad collection, which is one of the most comprehensive collections of traditional English ballads.

 Synopsis

 One midsummer day, Robin Hood, Will Scarlock, and Little John are walking in the forest in search of diversion when they meet with three foresters clad in green and carrying faulchions and forest-bills, who challenge them.
 Robin asks who they are and they reply that they are keepers of King Henry's deer, but Robin doesn't believe them, claiming that he and his men are the keepers.
 He issues a counter-challenge that they take off their green coats and try a fight.
 They fight from eight o'clock in the morning until two in the afternoon, until all their breath is spent.
 Then Robin calls a truce that the foresters allow him to sound his horn.
 They refuse Robin permission, and so Robin asks them their names so that he might become friendly with them and convince them to come drink with him and his men instead of fighting.
 He assures the foresters that he will pay for the drink, and that they have already proven their valor and are therefore fit to join him and his men.
 The foresters agree, and they all go to Nottingham and bond over wine for three days.